wbadart/rmq_py_caller/README.md

 here because you want to process JSON data from RabbitMQ.
 If this is the case, the provided Docker image is the way to go.

-The container respects the environment variables listed above, and also
+The container uses the environment variables listed above, and also expects:
-expects:

 Environment Variable | Description
 ---------------------|------------